MicrosoftDocs/cpp-docs/docs/cpp/assignment-operators.md

 1. move assignment (for class types) in which resources are transferred without copying.

-All assignment operators in the following table except the = and &&= operators are compound assignment operators.
+All assignment operators in the following table except the = operator is compound assignment operators.

 ### Assignment Operators